 2. Asynchronous Development:

-• Twice-exceptional students’ skills develop unevenly, such as having advanced verbal reasoning but poor writing skills.
+• Twice exceptional kids and adults’ skills develop unevenly, such as having advanced verbal reasoning but poor writing skills.

-• Twice-gifted students’ emotional intelligence may lag behind cognitive abilities, leading to social struggles.
+• Twice exceptional kids and adults’ emotional intelligence may lag behind cognitive abilities, leading to social struggles.

 3. Frustration and Anxiety: